 Restraint and Seclusion

 Students have been injured, and even killed, by being inappropriately restrained and secluded by school staff.
-Many schools still use restraint and seclusion to control student behavior, in an attempt force compliance or as a disciplinary measure, despite the consensus that restraint and seclusion can be dangerous and are not therapeutic.
+Many schools still use restraint and seclusion to control student behavior, in an attempt to force compliance or as a disciplinary measure, despite the consensus that restraint and seclusion can be dangerous and are not therapeutic.

 Collaboration on Federal Education Policy Initiatives